davecoll3/kokochen/TESTING.md

     * All content was horizontally aligned to the center of the page and reactive to various devices and screen sizes.
     * The form could not be submitted until all text fields had been complete and feedback was provided if a text field was empty; the email field only accepted submissions containing a '@' symbol and provided feedback when this was lacking.
     * On laptops and desktops, the submit/send button changed color upon hovering over it with the cursor.
-    * The background image provided sufficent contrast and did not interfere with the visibility of the heading and form elements.
+    * The background image provided sufficient contrast and did not interfere with the visibility of the heading and form elements.

 &nbsp;